epigen/dea_seurat/README.md

 - features (genes): 22276
 - preprocessed using the compatible MR.PARETO module for [scRNA-seq data processing & visualization](https://github.com/epigen/scrnaseq_processing_seurat)
 - We performed a 1 vs rest analysis using the cell type annotation ("ALL").
-- total runtime on HPC w/ SLURM (32GB RAM; only DEA with 8 cores otherwise 1 core): <25 minutes for X jobs in total
+- total runtime on HPC w/ SLURM (32GB RAM; only DEA with 8 cores otherwise 1 core): <25 minutes for 17 jobs in total

 A comparison of the cell type marker expression split by cell types visualized as a dot plot with the DEA results as hierarchically clustered heatmap of the effect sizes.